tabalinas/jsgrid/README.md

 ````

-Worth to mention, that you can just inline sorting function in `sorter` not registering new strategy, if you need it only once:
+Worth to mention, that if you need particular sorting only once, you can just inline sorting function in `sorter` not registering the new strategy:

 ````javascript